jkoroniak/jobs/rails/challenge1/challenge_1.md

 In the file `arranger.rb`, please complete the function `arrange_string(str)`, which takes a string containing a sentence (_n_ number of whitespace-separated word token) and returns that setence rearranged in non-descending order of word length.

-For example, `arrange_string("Be the change you want to see in the world") -> "Be in to see the the you want change world"`
+For example, `arrange_string("Be the change you want to see in the world") -> "Be in to see the the you want world change"`

 ## Question 3